blackberry/BES10-WebWorks/ECL/README.md

    $ ant

-##  File Structure

-build.xml - ant build script

-config.xml - WebWorks project file.
-Contains application parameters and permissions.

-index.html - Top level application file that initializes WebWorks and loads the 1st screen (contactlist.htm).

-contactlist.htm - Skeleton markup of Emergency Contact List view

-phonelist.htm - Skeleton markup of contact phone list view

-details.htm - Skeleton markup of details view

-bbui-min.js, bbui-min.css -  bbUI VERSION: 0.9.6.1

-index.js - Top level Javascript file that defines app namespace.

-contactlist.js - Creates and manages the Emergency Contact List view.

-phonelist.js - Creates and manages the phone list view.

-details.js - Creates and manages the details view.

-eclmodel.js - Holds and saves the contact list.

-pushhandlers.js - Handles the push messages.

-utils.js - Utility functions.

-img - Contains the application icon and icons used in the application.

-## Server Component

-The server/index.htm is a small test application that can be used to send requests to the enterprise server to push an emergency contact list to a device/phone.
-This is a standalone HTML file and can run directly from the BlackBerry filesystem, on a simple webserver (like Apache or Nginx), or packaged and deployed as a hybrid app itself on BlackBerry platforms.
-It handles the Excel to JSON conversion.
-It also now supports compression.
-Go ahead and try compressing your data and choosing different compression values.
-The client app handles both compressed or uncompressed data automatically.

-## Known Issues

-The context view can be difficult to expand in HTML5 apps.
-It seems the user must long press menu for 2 seconds before swiping to the left.

 ## More Info

 The UI uses Webworks and BBUI.js
 The JS LZMA compression routines are by Nathan Rugg @ https://github.com/nmrugg/LZMA-JS The JSON parser in JavaScript by Douglas Crockford @ http://javascript.crockford.com Icons from Myers Design Limited (http://myersdesign.com/).